Angelus

 Dear brothers and sisters, buongiorno!

-Saint Peter's Square, Vatican
+Saint Peter's Square, the Vatican